William Kenrick (writer): Success

-Kenrick's most successful work, reprinted in over 20 editions, was a courtesy book published in 1753 under the title The Whole Duty of a Woman; or, A Guide to the Female Sex, from the Age of Sixteen to Sixty, &c., but the author was simply listed as "A Lady."
+Kenrick's most successful work, reprinted in over 20 editions, was a courtesy book published in 1753 under the title The Whole Duty of a Woman; or, A Complete System of Female Morality, &c., but the author was simply listed as "A Lady."
 Kenrick here assumed the persona of a fallen woman, now reformed, who wants to persuade other women to live a life of virtue.
 The irony of Kenrick's presuming to improve the moral tone of feminine England has not gone unnoticed: he has been described as "one of London's most despised, drunken, and morally degenerate hack writers in the later eighteenth century."

 In 1758 appeared his versified Epistles, Philosophical and Moral, an "avowed defence of infidelity" which afford the best specimens of his poetry.

 In November 1759, Kenrick (the "superlative scoundrel") succeeded Oliver Goldsmith as editor of The Monthly Review.
 He signalled his advent by writing an outrageous attack upon Goldsmith's "Enquiry into the Present State of Polite Learning in Europe".
 His vilification was so unjustified that Ralph Griffiths (the publisher) made an indirect apology for his successor by a favourable though brief review (in June, 1762) of "The Citizen of the World".